Arcadia-Science/2023-polyphosphate/README.md

 taxon_focus: 'bac'
 ```

 Where I manually made the `uniprot_features.tsv` file from the prior metadata cleaning I did from when I downloaded lists and metadata of the bacterial and archaeal ppk1 accessions and filtered down to a set I was confident in.
+This file is in the `polyphosphate/protein_structures/structures/` as the snakemake pipeline expects it to be there with all the PDB files.
+It is analogous to the `metadata/all-filtered-ppk1-accessions.tsv` file.

 ## Workflow
 The steps for running mmseqs and foldseek `easy-search` and plotting the comparison of protein sequence identity and Tm score is automated with a Nextflow workflow and can be run for example: